 So, in this article, we have seen all about Data types in Python with the help of examples.
 If we talk about data type in one line, Then it will be the identity of the data, the programmer wants to use.

-Unlike other Programming language such as C, JavaScript, C++, and Java, Python does not have any keyword to declare variables.
+Unlike other Programming language such as C, JavaScript, C++, and Java, Python does not have any keywords to declare variables.

-Python provide lots of built-in function to convert variable from one data type to another data type.
+Python provides lots of built-in functions to convert variables from one data type to another data type.

 If you like this article, please share and support us, so that we come back for interesting Python tutorials.